grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 API/01 Faults/01 Grpc.md

 ---
-title: 'Grpc'
+title: 'gRPC'
-excerpt: 'xk6-disruptor: GrpcP Fault attributes'
+excerpt: 'xk6-disruptor: gRPC Fault attributes'
 ---

-A Grpc Fault describes the characteristics of the faults to be injected in the Grpc requests served by a target.
+A gRPC Fault describes the characteristics of the faults to be injected in the gRPC requests served by a target.

-A Grpc fault is described by the following attributes:
+A gRPC fault is described by the following attributes:

 | Attribute | Description |
 | --------- | ------------|